saboyle/LeavingCareWiki/Employment.md

-## Jobs /  Apprenticeships
+# Jobs /  Apprenticeships

 If you are 16 or 17 and not in full-time education then you will have to do a job with training or start an apprenticeship

+If you are 18 or over you do not have to get a job that includes training

 Your **Personal Adviser** should help you decide what you would like to do as a career.
 If you would like more help contact **Become** [https://becomecharity.org.uk/get-support/care-advice-service/](https://becomecharity.org.uk/get-support/care-advice-service/)